wandereryiu/1800_202510_DTC10/README.md

 ---

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- My name is Koko, Fun Fact: loves playing rubgy

 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.
-My name is Koko, Fun Fact: loves playing rubgy

 Hi, my name is Yi.